 Mrs. M. Carter JP Tel: 01943 878666 e-mail: firstname.lastname@example.org

 Lyn joined the Benevolent Committee in 2016 having already been the Centre Benevolent Fund Officer for Cheshire & North Wales Centre.

 Mrs L Francis Tel: 0151 336 4940 email: email@example.com

 Dave joined the Committee in 2017, having been a Centre Benevolent Fund Officer for many years.

 Mr D Porter, 22 Belper Road, Luton, Beds, LU4 8RG

 Tel: 01582 651189

-Charlie has recently joined the Benevolent Fund as a member of the Administrative Committee in October 2008.
+Charlie joined the Benevolent Fund as a member of the Administrative Committee in October 2008.
 Charlie is actively involved in the South Western Centre.